CamDavidsonPilon/lifelines/docs/Survival Regression.rst

-Model Selection in Survival Regression
+Model selection in survival regression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Model selection based on residuals